s-block/fastapi-langgraph-server/README.md

 ## Quick start

 Every graph factory receives the configured checkpointer.
-The default is `None`, so this example does not retain graph state between runs.
+This example uses the stateless default, so each run executes independently.

 ```python
 from typing import TypedDict